bowman2001/perplexdoc/content/doc/enhancing/image/syntax/index.md

 Query string parameters are a specialty for the in-place manipulation of images [described below](#query-string-parameters).

-Code block parameters are placed in line with its attributes with one exception: They are not separated by a comma (&rightarrow; [code page](/doc/basic/code)).
+Parameters for fenced code blocks are added together with their special attributes (&rightarrow; [code page](/doc/basic/code)).

-## Additional parameters
+## Additional image parameters

 Preprocessing
 `anchor`, `rotate`, `ratio`, `zoom`